 Adrien La Marca

 Born in Aix-en-Provence, France in 1989 to a family of musicians, La Marca began playing the piano and viola at the age of four.
-He entered the Paris Conservatoire at 16 and studied with Jean Sulem.
-He completed his studies in Leipzig with Tatjana Masurenko and further in Berlin with Tabea Zimmermann.
-During his studies, he was regularly invited to take part in different musical academies and had the opportunity to work with inspiring musicians including Seiji Ozawa, Valery Gergiev, Gidon Kremer, András Schiff and Menahem Pressler.
-He has won numerous prizes in international competitions including the William Primrose Competition, Lionel Tertis Competition and Johannes Brahms Competition.
-In 2016, La Marca was the first classical musician to receive a grant from the prestigious Fondation Jean-Luc Lagardère.
+He entered the Paris Conservatoire at 16 and studied under Jean Sulem.
+He completed his studies in Leipzig with Tatjana Masurenko and later in Berlin with Tabea Zimmermann.
+During his studies, he was regularly invited to take part in various music academies and had the opportunity to work with inspiring musicians such as Seiji Ozawa, Valery Gergiev, Gidon Kremer, András Schiff and Menahem Pressler.
+In 2016, he was the first classical musician to receive a grant from the prestigious Fondation Jean-Luc Lagardère.
 He is also supported by Fondation Banque Populaire, L’ Or du Rhin and the Safran Foundation.
+He has won numerous prizes in international competitions including the William Primrose, Lionel Tertis and Johannes Brahms competitions.

 La Marca plays a Nicola Bergonzi viola made in Cremona.click to download images